deblnia/speedyscholar/README.md

 # Introduction

-This is a place for me to put notes on the things I read.
+This is a place for me to put notes on vaguely academic things I read.
+I'm hoping to also build out some projects to store notes on talks, and general reads / resources.

-Forked from Ayman Nadeem's [project by the same name](https://github.com/aymannadeem/speedyscholar).
+Idea originally from Ayman Nadeem's [project by the same name](https://github.com/aymannadeem/speedyscholar).